This post may contain affiliate links.

-Transfer the zucchini from the bowl to a colander like this one and rinse the zucchini to get most of the salt off.
+Transfer the zucchini from the bowl to a colander and rinse the zucchini to get most of the salt off.

 In a stock pot combine vinegar, sugar, mustard seeds, celery seeds, and turmeric.
 Bring to a boil and simmer until sugar is dissolved.
 Add sliced zucchini to the stock pot and boil for 5 minutes.